rand-projects/fisb-decode/docs/source/document.rst

 Try other files, such as files with linestrings (G-AIRMET) or points (NOTAM, METAR, etc).

-If you ever want to save an image of a map, you can select ``Project`` from the menu at the top of the screen.
-Then ``Import/Export`` followed by ``Export Map to Image...``.
-You can make some image adjustments, but usually I just click on ``Save``.
+If you ever want to save an image of a map, you can select '``Project``' from the menu at the top of the screen.
+Then '``Import/Export``' followed by '``Export Map to Image...``'.
+You can make some image adjustments, but usually I just click on '``Save``'.
 Then you can select the file format and where to save it.
 I added the linestring G-AIRMET that accompanied the polygon G-AIRMET and did all the steps we did above to get the following image: